course-details-portlet

 Further on evaluation

-In the event of a voluntary repetition of the survey, all parts must be taken again.
+In order to improve the final grade all parts must be taken again.

 Specific conditions